-Both the administrative/legal components of proprietary controls and the physical evidence will be evaluated annually by DEQ.
-One method to evaluate the administrative components of proprietary controls is to perform a title search on the properties within the OU5 area and determine if the land or resource use restrictions are appropriately documented in the chain of title of the property.
+No proprietary controls currently exist for OU8.
+If a proprietary control is implemented at a later date, both the administrative/legal components of proprietary controls and the physical evidence would be evaluated annually by DEQ.
 Proprietary controls can also be evaluated during site inspections through physical evidence of property encroachment or possible violations of land or resource use restrictions.